trentmillar/Docs/aspnetcore/fundamentals/host/generic-host.md

 To support plugging in other containers, the host can accept an [IServiceProviderFactory](/dotnet/api/microsoft.extensions.dependencyinjection.iserviceproviderfactory-1).
 Providing a factory isn't part of the DI container registration but is instead a host intrinsic used to create the concrete DI container.
 [UseServiceProviderFactory(IServiceProviderFactory&lt;TContainerBuilder&gt;)](/dotnet/api/microsoft.extensions.hosting.hostbuilder.useserviceproviderfactory) overrides the default factory used to create the app's service provider.

-Custom container configuration is managed by the [ConfigureContainer](/dotnet/api/microsoft.extensions.hosting.hostbuilder.configurecontainer) method. `ConfigureContainer` provides a strongly-typed experience for configuring the container on top of the underlying host API. `ConfigureContainer` can be called multiple times with additive results.
+Custom container configuration is managed by the [ConfigureContainer](/dotnet/api/microsoft.extensions.hosting.hostbuilder.configurecontainer) method. `ConfigureContainer` provides a strongly typed experience for configuring the container on top of the underlying host API. `ConfigureContainer` can be called multiple times with additive results.

 Create a service container for the app: